 - The sky-blue line – second increase –workers’ number from 60 to 5, time 2003-2004.

-So, these are all the points which we need to detail in our writing.
+So, these are all the points that we need to detail in our writing.

 Let’s write it.
 Don’t be scared if you can’t write properly at first.
 It happens to everyone.
 We need to move slowly but not too slowly.